 TIP: The skating rink is open daily from mid-November to early March except for major holidays, weather permitting.

-Find details and more places to skate: 11 Fun Northern Virginia Ice Skating Rinks.
+Find details and more Fun DC and Northern Virginia Ice Skating Rinks.

-Tip: Visit GLOW on your own or join one of the many themed walking tours featuring history, food, photography, and art.
+Tip: Visit Georgetown throughout the season on your own or join one of the many themed walking tours featuring history, food, photography, and art.

 Whichever holiday experience you choose, we wish you a very happy DC holiday outing.

 Are you visiting DC for Christmas?
-Check out our guide to Fun Things to Do in Washington DC on Christmas Day.
+You'll find activities for all ages in our guide to Fun Things to Do in Washington DC on Christmas Day and Week.